canonical/headscale-snap/README.md

 This repository provides a strictly confined snap package for [Headscale](https://github.com/juanfont/headscale).

-Please see the listing for [Headscale on the Snap Store](https://snapcraft.io/headscale) for user documentation.
+For user documentation, please see the listing for [Headscale on the Snap Store](https://snapcraft.io/headscale), and documents at ./docs/.

 ## Local development